Taste the real Alphono Mango SHOP NOW

 Neelum mango

-Neelum, also known as Neelam aam or nelam aam, is a variety of mango grown in Bharat, particularly in the southern states of Tamil Nadu, Uttar Pradesh, and Andhra Pradesh and known as the South Indian dessert mango.
+Neelum, also known as Neelam aam or nelam aam, is a variety of mango grown in Bharat, particularly in the southern states of Tamil Nadu, Uttar Pradesh, and Andhra Pradesh.
+It is also known as the South Indian dessert mango.

 It is known for its sweet, aromatic flavour and juicy flesh.
 It is often smaller in size than some other varieties of aam.